Bachelor of Science in Arts Management: Arts Management Major

 Arts management majors are prepared for exciting careers working side by side with top name talent, to bring their vision to the public in galleries, museums, arts education programs, performance venues, and more.
 Students learn the fundamentals of running arts organizations, while also choosing a specialization in a specific arts area (such as art history, studio art, music, theatre, dance, folklore and ethnomusicology, or anthropology).
 This area of specialization helps individualize the major to fit each student's interests.
 Graduates of this degree program are prepared to seek entry level careers in areas such as development and donor relations, marketing, audience development, public relations, artistic direction and programming, volunteer coordination, arts education, and advocacy.

 What coursework do I need for an Arts Management degree?

-Major Courses for the Bachelors of Science in Arts Management
+Major Courses for Bachelor of Science in Arts Management

 Important to Note: In Summer 2011, IUB implemented new General Education requirements.
 Students already admitted to IUB prior to summer 2011 (even if they were not yet admitted to SPEA) will continue to follow our existing degree requirements; requirements for students admitted to IUB summer 2011 and later will utilize the new requirements that take the new campus GenEd into account.